aosabook/500lines/objmodel/chapter.md

 ````

 To find the correct implementation of a method that is sent to an object, we walk
 the method resolution order of the class of the object.
-The first method that is
+The first method
 found in the dictionary of one of the classes in the method resolution order is
-then called:
+called:

 ````python
 class Class(Base):